-This behavior can occur if you are opening NI Package Manager (NIPM) on a PC that has Ethernet connectivity to a network, but does not have access to the internet.
+This behavior can occur if you open NI Package Manager (NIPM) on a PC that is connected to a network, but does not have access to the internet.
 See Additional Information below for the cause of this behavior.

-1. Open an command prompt with administrator privileges.
+- Open an command prompt with administrator privileges.

-- Run the command: nipkg remove ni-package-manager-released-feed --force-essential
+- Run the command: nipkg remove ni-package-manager-released-feed --force-essential.

 - Click settings button () and uncheck the options In the NIPM settings window, uncheck the options Show the BROWSE PRODUCTS tab and auto-register product feeds and Automatically download and install missing dependencies from NI.com.